OCR-D/ocrd_tesserocr/README.md

 Other resource locations (data/system/cwd) will be ignored, and should not be used when installing models with the **Resource Manager** (`ocrd resmgr download`).

+To see the `module` resource location of your installation:

+    ocrd-tesserocr-recognize -D

 For a full description of available commands for resource management, see:

     ocrd resmgr --help